A BETTER RESURRECTION

 The presence of friends new and old.
 The continual presence of the Lord Jesus.
 Access to the new Jerusalem, where we could move close enough to God’s Throne to see God’s elders and the Power from which all things originate.

 The Glory that awaits the called, chosen, and faithful, is far, far beyond my ability to describe.
-The Apostle Paul had an awareness of the rewards that shall be given to the faithful, and so he pressed on toward a better resurrection.
+The Apostle Paul had an awareness of the rewards that will be given to the faithful, and so he pressed on toward a better resurrection.

 If we are wise, we will do the same.